gavinyork/zephyr3d/doc/markdown/scene.octree.locatenodechain.md

 ## Octree.locateNodeChain() method

-Locates a node chain in the octree by a sphere
+Locate the best-fit node chain for a sphere.

 **Signature:**